Duke University: Controversies

+In December 2024, Mangum admitted, during a December 11, 2024 podcast interview, that she "made up a story that wasn't true" about the white lacrosse players who attended a party where she was hired to be a stripper.

 In 2019, Duke paid $112.5 million to settle False Claims Act allegations related to scientific research misconduct.
-A researcher at the school was falsifying or fabricating research data, in order to win grants for financial gain.
+A researcher at the school was falsifying or fabricating research data in order to win grants for financial gain.
 The researcher was arrested in 2013 on charges of embezzling funds from the university.
 The scheme was exposed by the allegations made through a lawsuit, filed by a whistleblower, who had worked as a Duke employee, and discovered the false data.

 In response to the misconduct settlement, Duke established an advisory panel of academics from Caltech, Stanford and Rockefeller University.
-Based on the recommendations of this panel, Duke Office of Scientific Integrity (DOSI) was established under the leadership of Lawrence Carin, an engineering professor who is one of the world's leading experts on machine learning and artificial intelligence The establishment of this office brings Duke's research practices in line with those at peer institutions like Johns Hopkins University.
+Based on the recommendations of this panel, Duke Office of Scientific Integrity (DOSI) was established under the leadership of Lawrence Carin, an engineering professor with experience in machine learning and artificial intelligence.
+The establishment of this office brings Duke's research practices in line with those at peer institutions like Johns Hopkins University.

 Campus

 Duke University currently owns 256 buildings on 8693 acre of land, which includes the 7044 acre Duke Forest.
 The campus is divided into four main areas: West, East, and Central campuses and the Medical Center, which are all connected via a free bus service.
 On the Atlantic coast in Beaufort, Duke owns 15 acre as part of its marine lab.
 One of the major public attractions on the main campus is the 54 acre Sarah P. Duke Gardens, established in the 1930s.

-Duke students often refer to the campus as "the Gothic Wonderland," a nickname referring to the Collegiate Gothic architecture of West Campus.
+Duke students often refer to the West Campus as "the Gothic Wonderland", a nickname referring to the Collegiate Gothic architecture of West Campus, a style chosen by the Campus's founders after campus visits to the University of Chicago, Yale, and Princeton.
 Much of the campus was designed by Julian Abele, one of the first prominent African-American architects and the chief designer in the offices of architect Horace Trumbauer.
 The residential quadrangles are of an early and somewhat unadorned design, while the buildings in the academic quadrangles show influences of the more elaborate late French and Italian styles.
 The freshmen campus, known as East Campus, is composed of buildings in the Georgian architecture style.
 In 2011, Travel+Leisure listed Duke among the most beautiful college campuses in the United States.